IN COLD BLOOD: Killers Stalked Single Dad Gunned Down In Hackensack, Investigators Say

 Powel-Myhand, meanwhile, was identified as a conspirator who "aided in the murder of [Nieves] by cleaning one of the two vehicles involved after the shooting was completed,” Tanelli said.

 Search warrants for the homes and properties of the defendants corroborated the trio’s involvement, he added.
-Each was also questioned separately before being charged on Thursday, the affidavit says.
+Each was also questioned separately before all three were charged on Thursday, the affidavit says.

 Both Alston, a laborer who lives on Agar Place in South Hackensack, and Abel, an electrician from Maywood Avenue in Maywood, are charged with first-degree murder and weapons offenses, Bergen County Prosecutor Mark Musella said.